Bell Times and Entry Routines

 Would you like to receive an email notification each time our school website is updated?
 Subscribe to other HWDSB messages and click on submit.
 Once submitted, you will receive a notification confirming your subscription.

 Please note that this feature has become more important as we moved away from a paper copy monthly newsletter towards a digital means of communication.
-Only a couple of newsletters will be sent home in hard copy this year, one of which is our October edition.
-An electronic edition is not only more environmentally friendly, saves the school $$ on paper/printing, but also allows communication to become more timely.
+Only a couple of newsletters will be sent home in hard copy this year.
+An electronic edition is not only more environmentally friendly, saves the school money on paper/printing, but also allows communication to become more timely.

 Pets on School Property: